amclin/email-builder/README.md

 * From the command line at the root of your project, run "ant compile".
 The results will be dumped out into the build folder.

 ##Development vs. Production
 By default, email builder generates dev-appropriate files (CSS has comments for debugging purposes).
-To output production-ready files with CSS comments removed and compressed, the `evn` property in build.xml from `dev` to `prod`:
+To output production-ready files with CSS comments removed and compressed, the environment `env` property in build.xml from `dev` to `prod`:

 `<property name="env" value="prod" />`

 ##Using with other Version Control Systems
 By default this script is configured to do [Gmail cache busting](http://anthonymclin.com/busting-gmail-image-caching-build-scripts) by appending the Git revision to image URLs.
 To make this work for other version control systems, set the `source.control` property at the top of build.xml.
 Default is `git`.
-Supported values are `git`,`hg`,`svn`.
+Supported values are `git`,`hg`,`svn`:

+`<property name="source.control" value="git" />`

 ### Inspiration from:
 * [HTML5 Boilerplate's build system](https://github.com/h5bp/ant-build-script)